meraki/automation-scripts/README.md

 **find_ports.py:** This script finds all MS switchports that match the input search parameter, searching either by clients from a file listing MAC addresses (one per line), a specific tag in Dashboard currently applied to ports, or the specific access policy currently configured.

+**firmware_lock/firmware_lock.py:** A Python 3 script to lock firmware for devices in an organization to desired builds or release trains.
+The script works by checking for scheduled firmware updates at defined intervals and delaying any that do not meet the desired criteria by a week if there is less than one week remaining before the update is scheduled to happen.

 **getbeacons.py:** This script prints a list of all bluetooth beacons in an organization to terminal/sdtout or a file (Devices which are part of a network are considered in-use).

 **get_license_info.py** Prints the license info summary for a specific organization or all organizations an admin has access to.